safinathapa/codepath-prework/README.md

 Submitted by: **Safina Thapa**

-**Pre-work** is an app that chanages the color of the background when the "Change" button is pressed
+**Pre-work** is an app that changes the color of the background when the "Change" button is pressed

 Time spent: **1** hours spent in total